hamed-abdelhaq/mlops-demos/experiment-tracking/README.md

    * When you run this cell, if the experiment did not exist before, MLflow will create it.

-Write and run your code to load and prepare any data you may need noramlly.
+Write and run your code to load and prepare any data you may need normally.
 Then, once you're ready to fit a model, use a `with` statement block to wrap your code like this:

 ```python
 #wrap your code with this